25 good reasons for a Disney holiday in 2021 or 2022

 2. Disney holiday 2021: Walt Disney World’s 50th anniversary

 A Disney holiday in 2021 was set to be epic, with Walt Disney World celebrating its 50th anniversary.
 Preparations for the biggest party in theme park history have been in the works for a while and include a host of new and upgraded attractions, as well as an entire overhaul of Epcot – which is already looking very exciting.
-With everything that has been going on, Disney are still yet to release official information on the celebration, which may mean festivities are to launch later than expected.
+With everything that has been going on, Disney have now released official information on the celebration, which will go ahead from October this year for 18 months.
 Walt Disney World opened on October 1, 1971 and it’s thought that a full year of celebrations will mark the golden jubilee.

 Before Covid-19, the 50 years of Walt Disney World celebrations were set to begin in late Summer 2021.
 However, with social distancing in operation, parades and fireworks are currently on-hold, so postponing your Disney holiday 2021 to later in the year or even in 2022, could be the ideal time to visit.
 Travel restructions permitting, visiting in September means you might be able to get ahead of the die-hard Disney fans who will want to visit as close to the anniversary as possible.
 Even on a ‘normal’ year, this excellent shoulder-season month has less crowds, good weather and you can also take advantage of the extra Halloween events, such as Mickey’s Not-So-Scary Halloween and Universal Orlando’s Halloween Horror Nights.